Host Terms and Conditions

 Please check our website for current details of the amount of cover our insurance policy provides.

-If as a result of a Guest booking you suffer damage to the Property or loss, theft or damage to Property contents and that loss or damage is directly caused by a Guest staying at the Property and this sum is not recovered from the Guest, then we will accept liability for such loss or damage.
+If as a result of a Guest booking you suffer damage to the Property or loss, theft or damage to Property contents and that loss or damage is directly caused by a Guest staying at the Property under an agreement we have negotiated and this sum is not recovered from the Guest, then we will accept liability for such loss or damage.
 We may, from time to time, adopt policies or guidance relating to damages and the liability for damages, which will be binding on you.
 We will notify you of the existence of such policies or guidance.

 If as a result of a wilful or negligent act or omission on our part you suffer damage to the Property or loss, theft or damage to Property contents then we accept liability for such loss or damage (but subject to clauses 9.2 and 9.4 and subject to an individual cap on liability).

 In the event of a claim for Property damage or for theft, loss or damage to Property contents, you must inform us as soon as you become aware of a claim.

 If required, we can provide a (non-exhaustive) summary of cover, exclusions and limitations under our insurance policy.